Adequate School Infrastructure

 2) Create a monitoring checklist that covers all standards.
 Decide whether the assessed schools need to meet all or only some of the standards (e.g. at least 80%) to be considered as "meeting Infrastructure Quality Standards".

-4) Calculate the number and % of schools with buildings that meet the Infrastructure Quality Standards for schools.
+4) Calculate the number and % of schools with buildings that meet the school's Infrastructure Quality Standards.

 1) The adequacy of school infrastructure should be assessed against national standards (if they exist).
 You should check with local education authorities (Ministry of Education).